Juan-Jones/blogsphere/content/blog/how-to-start-a-podcast.md

 ### 10. Identify Ways to Make Money Podcasting

 Once you've started your podcast, im sure you want to identify [ways to make money](/blog/ways-to-make-money-online).
 However, there are several ways to monetize a podcast.
 Therefore its essential to learn how to make money podcasting.
 But to make money, you must have knowledge or experience on your platform.
 I highly recommend that you focus on your respective field when you start a platform.
 That way you can naturally attract your target market.
-If you came this far im sure you want to know, [how do podcasts make money]
+If you came this far im sure you want to know, [how do podcasts make money](/blog/how-do-podcasts-make-money).

 ### 11. Record an Episode